ioos/soundcoop/README.md

 * [Usage guidelines for MyBinder](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)
 * [Quotas and limites for Google Colab](https://cloud.google.com/colab/docs/quotas)
 * [Some info on JupyterLab 4.0 set up and environment](https://lwn.net/Articles/936340/)
+* [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop), which takes advantage of your local machine's memory allocations and processing capabilities

 An environment yaml file is provided to ensure that the jupyter notebooks can be run without issues related to system and library dependencies.